Aliya Mustafina: 2018

-Mustafina participated in the Palais des Gym showcase event in February along with former Olympic teammate Angelina Melnikova.
-On bars, she performed to the song New Rules by Dua Lipa, showing a Pak+Maloney combo, toe on 1/1, and a tucked full-in dismount among other skills.
-On beam, she performed several leaps with an aerial walkover, back handspring, and her signature Onodi.

 In April, Mustafina competed for the first time in a year and a half at the Russian National Championships in Kazan, Russia.
 On the first day of competition, she earned a gold medal with the Moscow team and qualified to the all-around, uneven bars, balance beam, and floor exercise finals.
 Two days later, after crashing her 1.5 Yurchenko and scoring a 12.433 on vault, 14.966 on bars, 12.533 on beam, and 13.066 on floor, she placed fourth in the all-around behind Angelina Melnikova, first-year senior Angelina Simakova, and Viktoria Komova.
 She later placed sixth in the bars final, fourth in the beam final, and withdrew from the floor final.

 In May, Mustafina was scheduled to compete at the Osijek Challenge Cup but withdrew from the competition because of a minor meniscus injury.
-In late June, Mustafina was slated to compete at the Russian Cup but withdrew because of the same knee injury.

 On September 29, Mustafina was named on the nominative team to compete at the 2018 World Championships in Doha, Qatar alongside Lilia Akhaimova, Irina Alexeeva, Melnikova, and Simakova.
 On October 17, the Worlds team was officially announced and was unchanged from the nominative team.
 During qualifications Mustafina was originally only planning to compete on balance beam and uneven bars, but due to an ankle injury for Simakova she also competed on floor exercise.
 She qualified for the uneven bars final in sixth place and Russia qualified to the team final in second place.

 In the team final on 30 October, Mustafina helped Russia win a silver medal behind the US, with a total team score of 162.863.
 Mustafina contributed a 14.5 on bars (the second highest score of the day on bars), 13.266 on beam, and 13.066 on floor.